Frequently Asked Questions

 Someone came to my door/called me about an electricity program.
 Do they represent National Grid or Sutton Power Choice?

 No. If you receive a personal call or visit about your electricity, that person does not represent National Grid, the Town of Sutton, or Sutton Power Choice.
-Neither National Grid nor the Town is knocking on doors or making individual sales phone calls.
-Any communication is done by mail and will bear the Town seal or National Grid’s logo.
+Neither National Grid nor the Town knocks on doors or makes individual sales phone calls.
+Any communication is done by mail and will bear the Town seal or National Grid logo.

 If you receive a call or a visit from someone who wants to discuss your electricity, here are three things to keep in mind: